- A saturated colour is a unique spectral colour produced by a single wavelength (or a narrow band of wavelengths) of light.

-- The only difference between HSB and RGB colour models is the way colours are represented in terms of colour notation and dealt with in software and apps.
+- The main difference between the HSB colour model and the RGB colour model is how colours are represented and managed in software and applications.

-- HSB is popular because it provides an easy way to select and adjust colours when using applications such as Adobe Creative Cloud for design, photography or web development.
+- HSB is popular because it provides a user-friendly way to select and modify colours when using applications like Adobe Creative Cloud for design, photography, or web development.

 In the HSB colour model:

-- Saturation refers to the intensity of colour and is measured between a fully saturated colour (100%) and an unsaturated colour that appears dull and washed out until all colour disappears leaving only a monochromatic grey tone (0%).
+- Saturation is measured between a fully saturated colour (100%) and an unsaturated colour (0%)that appear either:

 - On many HSB colour wheels, saturation decreases from the edge to the centre.